cinghioGithub/web_application_1_project/README.md

 - `Questionnaires` (in `Questionnaires.js`): show all the available questionnaire to compile.
 - `QuestionnaireManage` (in `QuestionnaireManage.js`): show all admin's questionnaires.
 It manage the delete of a questionnaire.
 - `Login` (in `Login.js`): show a form for the authentication of an admin.
+- `Navbar` (in `Navbar.js`): Contains a button in order to perform login
+- `Sidebar` (in `Sidebar.js`): Shown only for administrators.
+Permits to manage personal questionnaires and also compile questionnaires.

 ## Screenshot